github-linguist/linguist/FAQ.md

 1. Use the language defined by a [Vim or Emacs modeline][modelines].
 2. Use the language associated with a commonly used filename, for example [`Makefile`](https://github.com/github/linguist/blob/a878620a8ee6f45d89d8c6e1cdfbe49cb821ddfe/lib/linguist/languages.yml#L2528-L2532).
 3. Use the language associated with a shebang in the file, for a example a file with a [`#!/bin/bash` shebang](https://github.com/github/linguist/blob/a878620a8ee6f45d89d8c6e1cdfbe49cb821ddfe/lib/linguist/languages.yml#L4193) will be classified as Shell.
 4. Use the language associated with the file extension, for example `.php`.
-Languages that share a common extention, for example C, C++ and Objective-C use `.h`, are further refined by subsequent strategies.
+Languages that share a common extension, for example C, C++ and Objective-C use `.h`, are further refined by subsequent strategies.
 5. Use XML if an [XML root tag is found](https://github.com/github/linguist/blob/master/lib/linguist/strategy/xml.rb).
 6. Use the language determined by a set of regexp-based [heuristic rules][`heuristics.yml`].
 7. Use the best matched language returned by a naïve Bayesian classifier trained on [sample files][].
 This is the last strategy with the lowest accuracy.
 The classifier always takes a subset of languages as input; it is not meant to classify all languages.